nikhilnayak98/blog/index.markdown

 In my spare time you can find me building some or the other thing on the computer.
 I've done a lot of interesting projects over the past years.
 Head over to the blog section to check out my exploits.

-Here's a little TensorFlow Python codethat makes up some data in two dimensions, and then fits a line to it .
+Here's a little TensorFlow Python code that makes up some data in two dimensions, and then fits a line to it .

 {% highlight python %}
 import tensorflow as tf